-1. The respondents are public agencies within the meaning of $\S1-200(1)$, G.S.
+1. The respondents are public agencies within the meaning of §1-200(1), G.S.

-2. It is found that on July 30, 2015, the complainants requested a copy of the following records:
+2. It is found that by letter dated December 17, 2016, the complainants made a request to the respondents for the following:

-[a.] all records reflecting the Stratford Police Department's assessment, purchase, borrowing, or use of IMSI-catching, cellsite simulating, cell phone direction-finding, or cell phone eavesdropping devices such as Stingray, Gossamer, Triggerfish, Kingfish, Amberjack, Harpoon, or Hailstorm.
-Your response should include-but not be limited to-all records showing the occasions on which each device was purchased, borrowed, or used; the terms of its purchase, borrowing, or use; and all policies, rules, guidance, or procedures governing the use of such devices;

-[b.] all records reflecting the Stratford Police Department's assessment, purchase, borrowing, or use of mobile device forensics devices or software, such as are marketed by Cellebrite, Paraben, Katana Forensics, NowSecure, AccessData and others.
-Your response should include- but not be limited to-all records showing the occasions on which each device or piece of software was purchased, borrowed, or used, as well as the terms of its purchase, borrowing, or use; and all policies, rules, guidance, or procedures governing the use of such devices or software;
+a. all records reflecting the Bridgeport Police Department's assessment, purchase, borrowing, or use of IMSI-catching, cell-site simulating, cell phone direction-finding, or cell phone eavesdropping devices such as Stingray, Gossamer, Triggerfish, Kingfish, Amberjack, Harpoon, or Hailstorm.
+Your response should include-but not be limited to-all records showing the occasions on which each device was purchased, borrowed, or used; the terms of its purchase, borrowing, or use; and all policies, rules, guidance, or procedures governing the use of such devices; b. all records reflecting the Bridgeport Police Department's assessment, purchase, borrowing, or use of mobile device forensics devices or software, such as are marketed by Cellebrite, Paraben, Katana Forensics, NowSecure, AccessData and others.
+Your response should include-but not be limited to - all records showing the occasions on which each device or piece of software was purchased, borrowed, or used, as well as the terms of its purchase, borrowing, or use; and all policies, rules, guidance, or procedures governing the use of such devices or software;

-[c.] all records reflecting the Stratford Police Department's assessment, purchase, borrowing, or use of any unmanned aerial vehicles, also known as drones.
-Your response should includebut not be limited to-all records showing the occasions on which a drone was purchased, borrowed, or used, as well as the terms of its purchase, borrowing, or use; and all policies, rules, guidance, or procedures governing the use of the drone; and

-[d.] all records showing applications made to, or amounts received from, any funding source or grant program for funds to be used for the purchase or use of:
+c. all records reflecting the Bridgeport Police Department's assessment, purchase, borrowing, or use of any unmanned aerial vehicles, also known as drones.
+Your response should include-but not be limited to-all records showing the occasions on which a drone was purchased, borrowed, or used, as well as the terms of its purchase, borrowing, or use; and all policies, rules, guidance, or procedures governing the use of the drone; and d. all records showing applications made to, or amounts received from, any funding source or grant program for funds to be used for the purchase or use of:

-[1.]
-IMSI-catching, cell-site simulating, cell phone direction-finding, or cell phone eavesdropping devices such as Stingray, Gossamer, Triggerfish, Kingfish, Amberjack, Harpoon, or Hailstorm;

-[2.] mobile device forensics devices or software, such as arc marketed by Cellebrite, Paraben, Katana Forensics, NowSecure, AccessData and others; and
+- IMSI-catching, cell-site simulating, cell phone direction-finding, or cell phone eavesdropping devices such as Stingray, Gossamer, Triggerfish, Kingfish, Amberjack, Harpoon, or Hailstorm; - (2.) mobile device forensics devices or software, such as arc marketed by Cellebrite, Paraben, Katana Forensics, NowSecure, AccessData and others; and (3.) drones.

-[3.] drones.